ekristof86/R_codes_related_to_atmospheric_teleconnections/README.md

 <br>
 SNCs can be plotted on maps with Cartesian projection by using the function in *plot_creating_Cartesian_maps.R*.

-# 4. FINDING POTENTIAL ACTION CENTERS
+# 4. DETECTING POTENTIAL ACTION CENTERS
 We obtain the coordinates of the potential action centers (PotACs) by using the script *function_-_finding_PotACs.R*.
 With that script pairs of grid cells - in other words poles - are detected which have the same correlation value in the SNC field.
 The input files are the RDS files created with the script *function_-_computing_absolute_minimum_correlations.R*.